-Messrs.
-Elliot and Phillips are each party to an employment agreement which establishes, among other things, (a) a minimum base salary for each individual and (b) post-termination payments in certain scenarios.
-For a description of the post-termination benefits provided for under all employment agreements see "Executive Compensation-Potential Payments Upon Termination or Change-in-Control," further discussed herein.
+The Agreements establish, among other things, (a) a minimum base salary, (b) minimum target bonus amounts (expressed as a percentage of base salary), and (c) post-termination payments due in certain scenarios.
+For a description of the post-termination benefits provided for in the Agreements see the "Potential Payments Upon Termination" section as further discussed herein.